Pikterra32/Stratego/README.md

-# StrategoEngine
+# Stratego written in python
-Game of stratego written in Python 3
+Stratego board game written in Python 3

 you can run the game simply by doing :
 ``` python3 src/main.py ```